Zahawi warns ‘delay is our biggest enemy’ as he urges Tory unity

 “I want my colleagues to obviously focus, because any dither or delay will end in defeat.”

-He said attention should be directed towards “delivery” and “policy” rather than personal attacks, after Michael Gove was branded “sadistic” by a source in a newspaper article.
+He told Times Radio that attention should be directed towards “delivery” and “policy” rather than personal attacks, after Michael Gove was branded “sadistic” by a source in a newspaper article.

 Behind the scenes, bitter anonymous briefings are rife – with one report harbouring the particularly harsh words for Mr Gove after he helped force Chancellor Kwasi Kwarteng’s humiliating U-turn on tax at the party’s conference in Birmingham.

-Nadine Dorries, who has been critical of the Government’s current trajectory, also urged support for the Prime Minister, as she said she is “still one of Liz’s biggest supporters”.
+Nadine Dorries, who has been critical of the Government’s current trajectory, also urged backing for the Prime Minister, as she said she is “still one of Liz’s biggest supporters”.

 But she suggested Ms Truss should look at “nuancing the policies and the mandate that she’s taking forward in a slightly different way”.